Davis Mountains

 dove watermarked

-(Ladder-backed Woodpecker above)
+(Ladder-backed above)

 cacti watermarked

 Got a good hike in with great views, lots of cool cacti, some birds, a ton of javelinas around at night, fox, and a fun time freaking some little hoodlums out who wouldn’t shut up near the tent.
 Good stuff!
-This time it was just a quick stop on the way to the Gila Mountains in New Mexico.
+This time it was just a quick stop on the way to the in New Mexico.
 (Below:Canyon Towhee, me with a giant century plant, and a piece of an old century plant blade) Our World Tuesday

 towhee watermarked